About

 | Rick Igou

-He is certified by the North Carolina Dispute Resolution Commission as a Superior Court, Family Financial and Clerk of Court mediator, and is also a Permanency Mediator with the North Carolina Administrative Office of the Courts.
-He is a District Court arbitrator in Durham and a member of the FINRA Board of Arbitrators.
-He has completed the CPTI Collaborative Divorce Team Training and is a member of the Solutions for Separating Better collaborative practice group.
-In addition to his practice, Rick has volunteered for over two decades as a mediator, facilitator and trainer with the Dispute Settlement Center of Orange County.
-He currently serves on the North Carolina Supreme Court Dispute Resolution Committee’s Custody and Visitation Mediation Program’s Advisory Subcommittee, and is 2012 President of the North Carolina Association of Professional Family Mediators.
+Rick is certified by the North Carolina Dispute Resolution Commission as a Superior Court, Family Financial and Clerk of Court mediator, and he is also a Permanency Mediator with the North Carolina Administrative Office of the Courts.
+He serves as an arbitrator in North Carolina District Court District 14, and as a member of the FINRA Board of Arbitrators.
+He is a founding partner of Elder Matters of the Carolinas LLC, a mediation practice exclusively dedicated to helping families discuss and resolve age-related concerns.
+In addition to his practice, Rick has volunteered for over three decades as a mediator, facilitator and trainer with the Dispute Settlement Center of Orange County, North Carolina’s first community dispute resolution center, and currently serves on its Board of Directors.
+He also serves on the North Carolina Supreme Court Dispute Resolution Committee’s Custody and Visitation Mediation Program’s Advisory Subcommittee, and is a Past-Chair of the Dispute Resolution Section of the North Carolina Bar Association, and a past President of the North Carolina Association of Professional Family Mediators.

 Associations and Memberships

-• North Carolina Supreme Court Dispute Resolution Committee’s Custody and Visitation Mediation Program’s Advisory Subcommittee
+• NC Supreme Court Dispute Resolution Committee’s Custody & Visitation Mediation Program’s Advisory Committee

 • Financial Industry Regulatory Authority (FINRA) Arbitration Panel Member